-Students who receive two C3s in the same day will be placed in IE all day as a consequence and parents/carers will be notified by the pastoral team.
+Students who receive two C3s in the same day will be placed in Isolation for the remainder of the day as a consequence and parents/carers will be notified by the pastoral team.

-High Level Disruption and Serious Incidents/Non Compliance with the School
+High Level Disruption and Serious Incidents/Non-Compliance with the School Rules

-More serious breaches of the school's behaviour policy may include persistent disruption to learning and failure to modify behaviour, bringing the school into disrepute, verbal abuse of staff and acts physical aggression or violence, serious verbal abuse (racist, homophobic, sexual) or bullying.
+More serious breaches of the school's behaviour policy may include, but are not limited to:

+- Persistent disruption to learning and failure to modify behavior

+- Bringing the school into disrepute

+- Verbal abuse of staff or students

+- Acts of physical aggression or violence towards staff or students

+- The use of racist, homophobic or sexual language

+- Sexual harassment

+- Bullying

-For incidents that the school perceives to be of a serious nature, students will be issued with further sanctions.
-These can include a period in internal exclusion (IE) or a Suspension.
+For incidents that the school perceives to be of a serious nature, students will be issued with serious sanctions.
+These can include a period of time in Isolation or a Suspension.